meerk40t/svgelements/README.md

     >>> Matrix("rotate(100grad)")
     Matrix(0, 1, -1, 0, 0, 0)

 The matrix class also supports Length translates for x, and y.
-In some instances CSS transforms permit length transforms so "translate(20cm, 200mm)" are valid tranformations.
-However, these will cause issues for objects which require non-native units so it is expected that .render() will be called on these before they are used in some manner.
+In some instances, CSS transforms permit length transforms so "translate(20cm, 200mm)" are valid tranformations.
+However, these will cause issues for objects which require non-native units so it is expected that `.render()` will be called on these before they are used in some manner.

 ## Path